-Tribal gaming customers who have historically operated large quantities of Class II gaming units may negotiate into arrangements with state governments or renegotiate existing gaming compacts that could impact the amount of Class II gaming devices currently supplied by the Company.
+Tribal gaming customers who have historically operated large numbers of Class II gaming units may negotiate arrangements with state governments or renegotiate existing gaming compacts that could impact the number of Class II gaming devices currently supplied by the Company, to the extent there is a desire to change to Class III gaming units.
 If we are unable to maintain our existing placement of units, then our business, financial condition, operations, or cash flows may suffer an adverse effect.

-As of December 31, 2021, we operated more than 9,700 Class II gaming units under lease or daily fixed-fee arrangements to our customers.
+As of December 31, 2022, we operated more than 10,300 Class II gaming units under lease or daily fixed-fee arrangements with our customers.
 Customers who enter into compacts with state governments may desire to change from Class II gaming units to Class III gaming units, as Class III units generally perform better than Class II units.
 This may result in the loss of placements under lease or daily fixed-fee arrangements as customers purchase or lease Class III units from other equipment suppliers to replace our existing Class II units.
-If we are unable to replace these lost units with our proprietary Class III units, then our business, financial condition, operations, or cash flows may suffer an adverse effect.
+If we are unable to replace these lost units with our proprietary Class III units, our business, financial condition, operations, or cash flows could be negatively impacted.

-• Tribal gaming customers which operate Class III gaming units do so under compact arrangements with state governments.
+• Tribal gaming customers that operate Class III gaming units do so under compacts with state governments.
 If these tribal gaming customers are unable to maintain or renew these existing gaming compacts, then our business, financial condition, operations, or cash flows may suffer an adverse effect.

-As of December 31, 2021, we operated more than 7,100 Class III gaming units under lease or daily fixed-fee arrangements to our tribal gaming customers.
-As Class III units generally perform better than Class II units, the loss of these Class III placements under lease or daily fixed-fee arrangements, if these customers are unable to renew their Class III gaming compacts and we are unable to replace these lost units with our proprietary Class II units, then our business, financial condition, operations, or cash flows may be negatively impacted.
+As of December 31, 2022, we operated approximately 4,000 Class III gaming units under lease or daily fixed-fee arrangements with our tribal gaming customers.
+As Class III units generally perform better than Class II units, the loss of these Class III placements under lease or daily fixed-fee arrangements, if these customers are unable to renew their Class III gaming compacts and we are unable to replace these lost units with our proprietary Class II units, may negatively impact our business, financial condition, operations, or cash flows.

-We derive a significant portion of our revenue from Native American tribal customers, and our ability to effectively operate in Native American gaming markets is vulnerable to legal and regulatory uncertainties, including the ability to enforce contractual rights on Native American land.
+We derive a significant portion of our revenue from tribal customers, and our ability to effectively operate in tribal gaming markets is vulnerable to legal and regulatory uncertainties, including the ability to enforce contractual rights on tribal land.